Economics Programs

-- Demonstrate critical thinking and problem solving skills in an economic context.
+- Demonstrate critical thinking, decision-making, and problem-solving skills in an economic context.

-- Analyze the economic role of markets and government.
+- Analyze the economic roles of markets and government.

-- Understand and debate social, political and current economic issues.
+- Understand, interpret, and debate contemporary social, political, and international economic issues.

 Economics Concentration